Valpodi/enterprisediodeemulator/README.md

-# 10G Diode Emulator
+# Oakdoor 10G Enterprise Diode Emulator
-The emulator includes 2 variants of the 10G diode:
+The emulator mimics the UDP port forwarding and frame inspection capability of the Oakdoor 10G Enterprise Diode.
+At present, the Basic Diode and Import Diode variants are supported by the emulator.:
-  - Basic: provides 1 way transfer
+  - Basic: 1 way transfer of UDP traffic with UDP port forwarding.
-  - Import: provides 1 way transfer, any data that is not valid SISL or a bitmap will be wrapped and given a Cloaked Dagger header
+  - Import: 1 way transfer of UDP traffic with UDP port forwarding and packet inspection.
+UDP packets must meet the Enterprise Diode frame format (header + SISL.
+Note bitmap inspection has not yet been implemented by the emulator).
+Non conformant frames are rendered inert with the Cloaked Dagger wrapping technique.

 ### Requirements:
-In order to launch the emulator you will need to install docker & python3, and pip install json.
+In order to launch the emulator you will need to install docker & python3, and the python json module.
+See section below for build and launch instructions.

-You will need to build emulator docker image, which uses the public python:3.8-slim-buster image and needs to pip install json.

-To enable such installs using repository mirrors the `rootfs_template` folder is copied onto the root folder.

-For example, to add a PyPI mirror, place your pip.conf file here: `rootfs_template/etc/pip.conf`.
+To build the docker containers behind a firewall, proxy information can be added to the docker container by adding the appropriate files to the `rootfs_template` folder.
+For example, to add a PyPI mirror, create a custom pip.conf file and place here: `rootfs_template/etc/pip.conf`.

-To match the Oakdoor Enterprise Diode, you will need to reconfigure the mtu for the docker daemon as follows:
+The Oakdoor Enterprise Diode supports a maTo match the Oakdoor Enterprise Diode, you may need to reconfigure the mtu for the docker daemon as follows:
-In `/etc/docker/daemon.json` add:
+On your host machine, in `/etc/docker/daemon.json` add:

 `{"mtu": 9000}`